andywiecko/BurstTriangulator/README.md

 settings.ConstraintEdges = true;
 ```

-In the following figure, one can see the constraint triangulation result (with yellow), and user-specified constraints (with red) with the disabled `RestoreBoundary` and refinement enabled.
+In the following figure, one can see the constrained triangulation result (with yellow), and user-specified constraints (with red) with the disabled `RestoreBoundary` and refinement enabled.

 ![nyan-reconstruction-disabled](Documentation~/nyan-reconstruction-disabled.png)

-After enabling the `RestoreBoundary` the result of the constraint triangulation fully covers all conditions and all invalid triangles are destroyed.
+After enabling the `RestoreBoundary` the result of the constrained triangulation fully covers all conditions and all invalid triangles are destroyed.

 ![nyan-reconstruction-enabled](Documentation~/nyan-reconstruction-enabled.png)